stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 as if later study had evolved more powerful and perfected variants of the invocations in question.
 The doctor tried to reconcile the chiselled version with the one which still ran persistently in his head, and found it hard to do.
-Where the script he had memorised began    "Y'ai 'ng'ngah, Yog-Sothoth ",   this epigraph started out as    "Aye, engengah, Yogge-Sothotha ";   which to his mind would seriously interfere with the syllabification of the second word.
+Where the script he had memorised began    "Y'ai 'ng'ngah, Yog-Sothoth",   this epigraph started out as    "Aye, engengah, Yogge-Sothotha ";   which to his mind would seriously interfere with the syllabification of the second word.